 Work on the preliminary exam paper should be started no later than the Fall Semester of the 3rd year (although students who come in with a Master's or have completed their Master's may propose to start the process sooner).
-Maximal total project duration is 3 months following approval of the 1-2 page Final Proposal and feedback from the student's advisor on the required one-page Working Outline (see below).
-In the Fall, students taking the social area preliminary exam should discuss with their advisor potential topics that are of suitable scope for this project.
-As part of this process, they should identify potential faculty to serve on the prelim committee (3 members total including advisor; students may petition the area for one member to be a psychology faculty member outside of the social area if that is a better fit for the student's educational goals.
+Maximal total project duration is 4 months following approval of the 1-2 page Final Proposal and feedback from the student's advisor on the required one-page Working Outline (see below).
+In the Fall, students taking the social area preliminary exam should discuss with their advisor potential topics that are of suitable scope.
+They should also identify potential faculty to serve on the prelim committee (3 members total including advisor; students may petition the area for one member to be a psychology faculty member outside of the social area if that is a better fit for educational goals.
 These committee members may be but do not need to be faculty who served on the student's Master's level supervisory committee).
-Students may include committee members in their initial discussions about potential areas of focus for the prelim.
+Students may include committee members in their initial discussions about potential areas of focus for the prelim, including feasibility of completing the project in the proposed timeline given the expected size of relevant databases.

-In order for the prelim to be completed in time for the student to receive feedback in the Spring Semester, the Final Proposal should be approved by the committee no later than the second week of Spring Semester.
-The proposal should be approved by the student's advisor before the student sends it to the full committee.
-Students should plan to allow sufficient time (up to two weeks) to allow the committee members to provide feedback (if any) that might be need to be incorporated into the Final Proposal.
+The Final Proposal should be approved by the committee no later than the end of Spring Semester of the student's third year.
+Students should plan for sufficient time ahead of that deadline for the proposal to get initial feedback and approval by the student's advisor before the student sends it to the full committee, and allow sufficient time (up to two weeks) to allow the committee members to provide feedback (if any) that might be need to be incorporated into the Final Proposal.
 The committee will discuss among themselves whether the proposal fulfills the goals of the prelim exam, and let the student and the Social Area Head know if it is approved (a copy of the proposal and approval will also be placed in the student's file).
 If there is disagreement or need for further revision, the committee will meet with the student and discuss the concerns.
 The student will then have two weeks after this meeting to submit a Revised Final Proposal, and the same process will recur (allowing for up to two weeks for faculty feedback).